andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

 ## Introduction

 During an elevator ride years ago, an elderly neighbour remarked on the fresh stack of Dominion[^1] boxes I was carrying.
-I casually replied something about it being "the golden age of board games", which is certainly something I personally felt during the 2010s, when it seemed that I was constantly discovering the existence of new board games with interesting mechanics that were much more complex than the games I played when I was a child.
+I casually replied something about it being "the golden age of board games", and the conversation ended with "Oh." before we parted ways. which is certainly something I personally felt during the 2010s, when it seemed that I was constantly discovering the existence of new board games with interesting mechanics that were much more complex than the games I played when I was a child.
 However, this little snippet of conversation occasionally resurfaces from the back of my mind over the years, for the simple reason that I, a scientist, did not like saying things without evidence.

 And while I do consider myself enthusiastic about board games, I was never enthusiastic enough to, say, make an account on [boardgamegeek.com](https://boardgamegeek.com/) and participate in that gaming community online.